benediktschulz/paper_pp_wind_gusts/README.md

 - Distributional Regression Network (DRN) estimated via CRPS and aggregated via parameter averaging
 - Bernstein Quantile Network (BQN) estimated via Quantile Loss and aggregated via quantile averaging (Vincentization)
-- Histogram Estimation Network (HEN) estimated via MLE and aggregated via quantile averaging (Vincentization
+- Histogram Estimation Network (HEN) estimated via MLE and aggregated via quantile averaging (Vincentization)

 ## Code

-Due to the fact that the data cannot be publicly distributed, we supply the code used for data processing, postprocessing and evaluation.
+Due to the fact that the data cannot be publicly distributed, we supply only the code used for data processing, postprocessing and evaluation.
 The routines for calling these functions are not supplied.
 Each of the R-files includes functions that can be applied to data of the desired format.

 | File | Description |